-For those looking to get in a little bit of tourism, I highly recommend getting a Groupon for one of the hop-on, hop-off buses that takes you to all the stops.
+For those looking to get in a little bit of tourism, I highly recommend getting a Groupon for one of the hop-on/hop-off buses that takes you to all the stops.
 Parking can be a pain in such a small area (Key West only spans 7.4 square miles) so it’s convenient to have the route planned for you.

 I would advise against walking.
 It is very hot in Key West and a block will seem like a mile in the afternoon sun.

 The Key West Butterfly and Nature Conservatory is like a dream.
-It’s like walking into a garden paradise, with flamingos dancing on ponds while framed by flowers and butterflies.
+It’s feels like you’re walking into a garden paradise, with flamingos dancing on ponds framed by vibrant tropical flowers and surrounded by fluttering butterflies.
 There’s a walking path that takes guests through the indoor garden, amidst lush greenery and blossoming fruit.

-2. Southernmost Point in the USA
+2. Stop by the Southernmost Point in the USA

 Instead, go first thing in the morning or late at night after you’ve hit the bars on Duvall Street.
-There will be no line, and you can take unobstructed pictures.
+There will be no line and you can take unobstructed pictures.

 3. Hemingway House

-4. Audubon House
+4. Tour the Audubon House

-5. Key West Lighthouse
+5. Climb the Key West Lighthouse

 There is a lighthouse keeper’s museum with an audio tour so you can learn more about the lighthouse, which opened in 1848 with a woman as its keeper (Key West has always been progressive).
-No surprise, she did an awesome job.

-6. Duvall Street
+6. Party on Duvall Street

-Key West is eccentric, and nowhere will you see that better illustrated than on Duvall Street.
+Key West is eccentric and nowhere will you see that better than on Duvall Street.
 With plenty of music, tourists and cafes, this 1 1/4 mile-long strip is party central.
-During the day the street is packed with tourists exploring the shops and restaurants.
-At night it comes to life with bars and clubs that keep you entertained till sunrise.
+During the day the street is packed with tourists perusing the shops and restaurants.
+If you’re looking for a good hangover breakfast, you’ll find a packed house at Denny’s.

 7. Eat a Sloppy Joe

 Liked this post?
-Pin me below!
+Pin me below.